SteveBronder/riccaticpp/benchmarks/readme.md

 ## Running Benchmarks

-Runrun the following from the top level folder to create the timing and performance output files
+Run the following from the top level folder to create the timing and performance output files:

 ```bash
 # Only run these two lines if you do not already have a virtual environment